Tag: Mathias Method

 Join Now!

 Electrolytes are an important part of our diets, but if you think that drinking some Coconut water or eating a banana helps cure or prevent cramping, then you need to think again.
-Here is what you need to know about electrolytes…
+There’s a lot more to hydration than that.
+Here is everything you need to know about electrolytes…

 There are 4 main electrolytes we will focus on: